Open Now — 24/7 Plumbing

 • Chemical treatments: Certain herbicides can be applied near pipes to deter root growth.
 Always follow the manufacturer’s instructions and consult with a professional.

-• Pipe materials: When replacing or installing new plumbing, opt for materials like PVC or copper, which are more resistant to root intrusion compared to older clay or concrete pipes.
+• Pipe materials: When replacing or installing new plumbing, opt for materials like PVC or copper, which are more resistant to root intrusion than older clay or concrete pipes.

-By being proactive and taking these preventive measures, you can minimise the risk of invasive roots damaging your plumbing system and save yourself from costly repairs.
+These preventive measures can minimise the risk of invasive roots damaging your plumbing system and save you from costly repairs.

 Plumbing VS Landscaping - Make Them Friends!

-If you’re currently facing issues with invasive tree roots, don’t hesitate to contact our team at Service Plumbing in Sydney.
-We are the leading experts in all things drainage!
+If you’re experiencing issues with invasive tree roots, don’t hesitate to contact our team at Service First Plumbing in Sydney.
+We are the leading experts in drainage!

 24/7 Emergency Service Near You.